 You’ll have a chance to power up some Pokémon with the Gigantamax power.
 This comes with a new look and a whole new set of moves.
 The game offers a wide variety of things that previous games offered and some things that are brand new to the series.
 You can pick your clothing and hairstyle, which players have been able to do in recent renditions of the game.
 But you can also interact with your Pokémon in certain areas, such as the Pokémon Camp.
 Players new to the series and series veterans will have a good time exploring the new region.

-Pokémon: Let’s Go isn’t really a new game, but it feels new.
+Pokémon: Let’s Go isn’t a new game, but it feels new.
 The game takes the story and imaginings from the original Pokémon Blue, Red, and Yellow, but gives them a change.
 Instead of battling wild Pokémon, the game pulls inspiration from Pokémon Go.
 You’ll need to have a careful hand to pick up wild Pokémon in this one.
-But there are a few changes that are pretty major.
+But there are a few pretty major changes.
 The graphics, for example, are no longer the 2D designs from the original Red, Blue, and Yellow.
 The updated look to the classic and original Pokémon games is perfect for the latest audience.

 This game is starkly different from the other games in the series because, instead of being a Pokémon Trainer, you’re a Pokémon.
 Whaaaat.
 Pokémon Mystery Dungeon: Rescue Team DX lets you wake up as a Pokémon and explore the world through their eyes.
 You’ll be able to meet and recruit more than 400 Pokémon in a dungeon-crawling adventure.
 You can build a rescue team to tackle mysteries, change dungeons, and plan your moves as you venture through the world to make it safer for the Pokémon who live there.
 You may uncover your purpose for being a Pokémon on your way!